insilentio/Docker/nextcloud/Readme.md

 Currently no healthcheck for the nextcloud container is implemented.
 Although something is described [here](https://github.com/nextcloud/docker/issues/676), this seems to be an uncertain solution.
 This application does not use a reverse proxy.

+## Note to QNAP users
+It seems that Container station currently (as of QTS 5.1.4) does not support build commands in docker compose files.
+Hence you need to build the adapted Nextcloud image (from dockerfile) manually beforehand.
+Connect to your QNAP by SSH and navigate to the directory where you have downloaded the repo, then run `docker build . --tag nc_enhanced:latest`.
+Then create your Nextcloud application in Container station and replace the line `build: .` with `image: nc_enhanced:latest`.